xecrets/xecrets-cli/docs/index.md

 :       Display help for internal use commands and disable splash (global).

 --jwt-audience _audience_
-:       Set audience email for JWT.
+:       Set audience string or URI for JWT.

 --jwt-claims _expiration_ _claims_
 :       Set days until expiration and claims JSON.